Summer is literally knocking on the door! 2019 has sped through the first 5 months of the year like a hormonal, pre-teen who is looking for food.

 I love my children, but hearing “Mom?”
 “Mom?”
 MOM?” over and over getting the same questions from six thousand children every day for 2 1/2 months is not my idea of fun.

-Please, download your own copies of this Summer Printable Pack and prayerfully, we will all have successful, fun, and memorable summers with our sanity still in tact!
+Please, download your own copies of this Summer Printable Pack and fingers crossed… we will all have successful, fun, and memorable summers with our sanity still in tact!